 En route, you’ll see Tueeulala Falls’ waters spilling 268 m (880 ft) down into the reservoir, and bright wildflowers speckle the rocks between late April and early June.

-Wapama Falls flows year-round, so it’s a good walk to do when those in Yosemite Valley have dried up.
+Wapama Falls flows year-round, so it’s a good hike to do when those in Yosemite Valley have dried up.
 Its waters fall a total of 330 m (1,080 ft), and while you can’t see the waterfall in its entirety from the trail (it’s split into three sections), a wooden bridge allows you to get close enough to feel the spray of its final drop.